naufalaminudin/Portfolio/README.md

-# Projects
+# Portfolio
 Hi!
-This is my data analysis projects for data analyst job.
+This is my data analysis portfolio for data analyst job.